 As connectivity around the world increases, fashion embraces variety and versatility in more ways than imagined.
-The kaftan has been one such piece which has been revived time and again across various cultures.
+The arabic kaftan dresses for women has been one such piece which has been revived time and again across various cultures.
 While its place as traditional attire remains irreplaceable among many cultures, the kaftan and its variants have influenced many fashion houses to create clothing designs which resonate with the design of kaftans.

 As kaftans are like tunics, they are also included in the traditional dress of many cultures.
 Women wear it with or without bottoms and even men in many regions wear kaftans as a part of their traditional attire.
 The loosely-fitted kaftans are considered as comfortable clothing while heavily embroidered silk kaftans are considered luxury clothing.

 Popularized by Arabic fashion houses as well as designers like Christian Dior and Balenciaga, long kaftan dresses online are now recognized as a comfortable daily wear piece of clothing by many women around the world.
 Arabic kaftan dresses for women were introduced to the European countries and other parts of the world by travellers who visited countries where kaftans were a part of the traditional attire.
 When America started embracing hippie fashion, a revival of traditional clothing saw the introduction of kaftans in American street fashion.

 Kaftans in Arab